 Page Contents

-- Authentication issues: The most common cause is related to authentication problems, especially if users have recently changed their password or have multiple accounts connected.
+- The most common problem is with logging in, especially if you’ve changed your password recently or if you have multiple accounts linked.

-- Corrupted user profile: Sometimes, a corrupted user profile can lead to this error.
-The data associated with the user’s profile might have inconsistencies causing Outlook not to open correctly.
+- Sometimes, a messed-up user profile can cause this error.
+The data in your profile might not match up, making Outlook not open right.

-- Registry key conflicts: Certain Windows registry keys related to Office 365 might conflict with the application’s smooth functioning.
-If these keys are corrupted or have incompatible data, it can trigger the error.
+- Some Windows registry keys for Office 365 can affect how the app works.
+If these keys are broken or have wrong data, they can cause the error.

 Also see: How to Check Office 365 User License Using PowerShell